His-data-Analysis/Superstore-Data-Analysis/README.md

 # Superstore-Data-Analysis
-The main purpose of this project is to learn SQL and POWER BI and eventually i learnt about sales performance from this dataset.
+The main purpose of this project was to learn SQL and POWER BI and eventually i learnt about sales performance from this dataset.

 I took the dataset for this analysis from the following link:
     https://www.kaggle.com/datasets/vivek468/superstore-dataset-final